apache/servicecomb-docs/java-chassis-reference/en_US/general-development/dnsconfig.md

 ## Scenario
-When a user uses a domain name to connect to a public cloud or a three-party system, you need to use the domain name resolution system.
-The domain name resolution mechanisms used in different systems and different frameworks may be different.
+When a user uses a domain name to connect to a public cloud or a third-party system, you need to use the domain name resolution DNS system.
+The DNS used in different systems and different frameworks may be different.
 Therefore, it is necessary to provide a unified configuration entry so that development and operation personnel can customize the DNS resolution mechanism without being completely subject to system configuration.

 ## DNS Configuration